wer1ix/interacting-with-api-python-project-tutorial/INSTRUCTIONS.md

 # Interacting with Spotify's API

 Spotify can be used as a data source for various data science projects.
-In this exercise, we will learn how to interact with the API of this social network. `Spotipy` is an open source and Python library that allows high-level use of the Spotify API.
+In this exercise, we will learn how to interact with the API of this social network. `Spotipy` is an open-source and Python library that allows high-level use of the Spotify API.

 ## Step 1: Create a Spotify Developer Account